you3quan2/youquan-blog/_posts/2020-04-16-create-login-aspnet-web.md

 ## Why do we need to learn this?
 The Login page is an essential part for a web site.
 It helps to ensure that only the authenticated users will have access to our web site.
 In this tutorial, we are going to adopt a traditional approach in developing a functional Login page, where we will create almost everything from scratch.

 I know many of you may question WHY we need to do this since we can easily create a Login page using a readily available [Login class](https://docs.microsoft.com/en-us/dotnet/api/system.web.ui.webcontrols.login?view=netframework-4.8) or the [ASP.NET MVC framework](https://docs.microsoft.com/en-us/aspnet/mvc/overview/security/create-an-aspnet-mvc-5-web-app-with-email-confirmation-and-password-reset).
-In fact, using the Login class and ASP.NET results in a more secure web application.
+In fact, using the Login class and ASP.NET MVC framework help us to accomplish the task quickly (which is best for a professional software developer), and results in a more secure web application.

 However, I found that creating a simple Login page from scratch is a perfect working example for us to learn about ASP.NET web programming with C#.
-Using the Login class or ASP.NET MVC framework might help us to accomplish the task quickly (which is best for a professional software developer).
-But, if we want to learn, then I believe we need to start from the basic to build a stronger foundation.
+My learning philosophy is that we need to start from the basic to build a stronger foundation.

 By working on this simple Login page, we will learn how to connect and retrieve data from the database.
 We will also learn how to use C# to manipulate this data.
 Finally, this simple Login page provides us with some examples of the design and security flaws in a web site, and we will then learn how to fix these flaws in the upcoming tutorials.